 - Visitors from states on the New Jersey “watch list” will be prohibited from visiting.
 For the full list of states, please click here.

-- All are screened and have their temperature checked at entry to the hospital.
+- All visitors are screened for symptoms and have their temperature checked at entry to the hospital.

-- Visitors with a temperature above 100.0 degrees will not be allowed to enter the hospital.
+- Visitors with a temperature above 100.0 degrees or who have any symptoms will not be allowed to enter the hospital.